Board of Trustees

 - Nick Yphantides, MD, MPHChief Medical Officer, San Diego County

 Nick Yphantides, in addition to his work as Chief Medical Officer for San Diego County, is a longtime advocate of the poor and needy.
 His struggles with obesity produced an enduring transformation in his own health, which propelled him to help found San Diego County’s Childhood Obesity Initiative, and he remains an advocate for all those who struggle to maintain their own health and fitness.
 He is the national director for health and wellness for Axene Health Partners, and serves on the boards of several charitable, faith-based, and community-service organizations.
-Nick and his wife, Despina, and their two daughters live in Escondido, California.
+Nick and his two daughters live in Escondido, California.